clairem-sl/sl-cartography/README.md

 Again, the modifiers "global" or "region/map" or "local" can also be applied as needed to clarify when necessary.

+**Note:** To differ, when we use the Geo Coordinates, we usually say "South", or "North", or "West", or "East", i.e., compass points.
+While when we use Canvas Coordinates, we usually say "down", or "up", or "left", or "right".

 Some **transform** methods subdivides the Region image into multiple overlapping **Slabs**.
 This is usually done by consolidating Tiles into Fascias, then group the Fascias into Slabs; adjacent Slabs might share a row/column of SuperTiles, according